dr. C Gao

 Electronic Circuits and Architectures (ELCA), Department of Microelectronics

-Expertise: Digital Circuit Design, AI Hardware, Neuromorphic Computing, Artificial Intelligence
+Expertise: Digital Circuit Design, AI Hardware, Deep Learning, Neuromorphic Computing

-Themes: Health and Wellbeing, XG - Next Generation Sensing and Communication
+Themes: XG - Next Generation Sensing and Communication

 Biography

-Dr. Chang Gao is an assistant professor at the Department of Microelectronics, TU Delft, where he leads the Lab of Efficient circuits & systems for Machine Intelligence (EMI).
+Dr. Chang Gao is a tenured assistant professor at the Department of Microelectronics, TU Delft, where he leads the Lab of Efficient Machine Intelligence (EMI).
+He obtained his PhD with distinction from the Institute of Neuroinformatics, University of Zurich and ETH Zurich.

 Links: